NgoziGoodness/Data-Analysis-in-Excel/README.md

      ### Recommendations

      Based on the analysis, we recommend the following actions:
-     - Invest in marketing and promotions during peak sales period to maximise revenue.
+     - Invest in marketing and promotions during peak sales period to maximize revenue.
      - Focus on expanding and promoting Macbooks and Iphones which are the top selling products.
-     - Implement more instore method of selling and its the most effective method.
+     - Implement more instore method of selling because its the most effective method.
-     - Invest more in the highest selling regions and implement trategies to duplicate the success in the highest selling region in the lowest selling region.
+     - Invest more in the highest selling regions and implement strategies to duplicate the success in the highest selling region in the lowest selling region.

        ### Reference
        [https://revenuegrid.com/blog/sales-trend-analysis/]